cobwebch/external_import/Documentation/Administration/UserRights/Index.rst

   via a group the user belongs to.

-A good way to verify that the :code:`_cli_scheduler` use has enough right is to use the "User Admin" ("Backend Users" since TYPO3 CMS 6.2) module to switch to that user and perform manual synchronizations from there (this means giving access to the "External Import" BE module to the :code:`_cli_scheduler` user).
+A good way to verify that the :code:`_cli_scheduler` use has enough right is to use the **SYSTEM > Backend users** module to switch to that user and perform manual synchronizations from there (this means giving access to the "External Import" BE module to the :code:`_cli_scheduler` user).

+.. _administration-user-rights-typo3-8:

+User rights since TYPO3 CMS 8
+"""""""""""""""""""""""""""""

+The setup of user rights for the Scheduler has become much easier since TYPO3 CMS 8.
+Indeed all command-line calls are made with the generic :code:`_cli_` user, which has admin rights.

+The same is true for :ref:`command-line calls <user-command>`.